 You can turn on the camera's Anti Shake feature to reduce image blur due to subject movement or camera movement when shooting a moving subject using telephoto, when shooting a fast-moving subject, or when shooting under dim lighting conditions.
-Your digital camera is equipped with a CCD shift type camera shake correction feature and a high-sensitivity anti image blur feature.
-These two features work in concert to minimize the effects of hand and subject movement.

-C On Minimizes the effects of hand and subject movement.
-Off Turns off Anti Shake settings TM DEMO Half-pressing the shutter button demonstrates the effect of Anti Shake.
-However, the image is not recorded.
+On Minimizes the effects of hand and subject movement.
+Off Turns off Anti Shake settings